 Samsung phones are updated slower than Pixel phones but a recent survey shows that they still receive most of the security updates on time.
 Also, Samsung’s Knox software comes with many enterprise security services baked into the phone.
 They are thus extremely secure when compared to regular phones.
 Most Samsung phones have received certifications from NSA and DISA for sensitive use.

 To keep your phone secured Samsung has Face unlock along with Iris scan, which is slower than just using the fingerprint sensor.
 But a neat addition nonetheless.

-And finally, to keep everything we mentioned above running you have a 3500mAh which according to PhoneArena lasts for 8 hours while taking only 105 minutes to fully charge.
+And finally, to keep everything we mentioned above running you have a 4000mAh over the previous versions 3300mAh and the Samsung Galaxy S9+’s 3500mAh battery.
+According to PhoneArena lasts for nearly 9 hours with continuous use and takes around 1 hour 49 minutes to fully charge.

 The iPhone XS Max makes great sense if you want a phone that can do just about everything from photography, to videography, playback music, output high-quality video and allow you to game on it.
 The iPhone XS Max is what you buy if you want a near perfect smartphone experience and the price doesn't matter to you.